 The outlook for the 2020 Presidential Campaign is yet another indicator.
-Current predictions show as many as four Democratic women (Senators Elizabeth Warren, Kamala Harris, Amy Klobuchar and Kirsten Gillibrand) could be running for president in 2020.
+Current predictions show as many as five Democratic women (Senators Elizabeth Warren, Kamala Harris, Amy Klobuchar, Kirsten Gillibrand and US Representative – Tulsi Gabbard (Hawaii) that are expected to run for president in 2020.
 While female candidates will most certainly have to deal with sexist rhetoric, the range of discourse around women in political leadership roles has changed significantly since 2016.
-There's reason to hope that discourse going forward will be more focused on competence than gender.
+There’s reason to hope that discourse going forward will be more focused on competence than gender.

 Former White House communications director under Obama, Jennifer Palmieri was quoted by Axios as saying, “you’re less likely to become a caricature of ambition and more likely to have your qualities come to the fore.”
 The rationale is that if multiple women are running and critics still cite, “there’s something about her I just don’t like,” then it’s not just a problem tied to Hillary Clinton’s former campaign.

 Jennifer Lawless, politics professor at the University of Virginia says that the next presidential election will not be about “one woman versus the male presidency we’ve always had.”
 She says, “It’s going to allow for a really serious conversation about the extent to which Americans are sexist.”